Are you intrigued by the field of UX design? Read on to learn how to become a UX designer.

 For a role and industry that has just been developed in the past decade or so, UX designers are paid considerably well.

-According to the Bureau of Labor Statistics, UX designers make $101,740 on average per year.
-Depending on the industry and the seniority level, UX designers can make $166,180 or more.
-That's an exceptional return on investment, especially for those that undergo the self-learning route of UX design!
+Depending on the industry and the seniority level, UX designers typically make between anywhere $77,908 and $96,184 per year.
+That's an exceptional return on investment, especially for those who undergo the self-learning route of UX design!

 As companies continue to prioritize creating better products and services, UX designers can expect job security and plenty of opportunities for growth!

-Are you still wondering how to become a UX designer?
+Still wondering how to join the UX design field?
 We've listed some answers to questions that you may have below.

-Depending on the route you take to become a UX designer, and whether it includes a program at a post-secondary institution or not, it can take between one and four years to become a UX designer.
+Depending on the route you take to become a UX designer, and whether it includes a program at a post-secondary institution or not, it can take between one and four years to join the UX design field.

-You can absolutely become a UX designer without a degree.
+Yes, you can join the UX design profession without a degree.
 However, it will require a lot of self-study and initiative to ensure that you have the same comprehension of the subject and fundamental skills as those who have graduated from a UX or UX-adjacent program.

-You can become a successful user experience designer by learning everything there is to know about the key principles in design, marketing, and psychology and making a commitment to never stop learning.
+You can become a successful user experience designer by learning everything there is to know about the key principles of design, marketing, and psychology and being committed to continuous learning.

 Successful UX designers also work with the consumer in mind; they must have strong empathy and advocate for the user while they are creating their UX strategy.